maximelamure/rest.li/docs/testsuite_overview.md

 #### Java TestNG Tests
 In ```src/test/java```, you can find the Java test suite, which uses the TestNG testing framework.
 You can add test suites for new languages in ```src/test/```.
-The Java suite is broken into two folders:
+The Java suite is separated into two folders:
 * **test**: Java files containing the tests, and utility methods for running tests.
 ```TestRestClientAgainstStandardTestSuite``` and ```TestRestClientWithManualAssertions``` contain the tests,
 while ```StandardTestSuiteBase``` has utility methods that load files and compare requests.